celeron55/plains55/README.txt

 This Luanti mod is a mapgen and a skybox at the same time.

+To use it, select the singlenode mapgen and activate the mod.

 It works with at least Minetest Game.

 It does not work with games that set their own skyboxes.